liuzhousi/FPGC4/Documentation/docs/map.md

 ## CPU memory map
 When the CPU gets a `READ`, `WRITE` or `COPY` instruction, it will use the following memory map.
 This means that, for example, reading from address `0xC02622` will read the button states of the (S)NES controller, and writing to address `0xC0041F` will write an entry in the Palette Table for the GPU.
+The memory map is not really ordered that well (like how Sprite VRAM is between two I/O blocks).
+This is because I added and removed certain things while developing this project, and 'sorting' it would force me to change addresses in code I already wrote.

 ``` text
 $000000 +------------------------+